 The highest point of Mols Bjerge is Agri Bavnehøj with its 137 meters closely followed by Trehøje – three hills rising 127 meters.
 From the top there is a beautiful vista of the unique hilly landscape below with the rolling grass and scattered trees.
 Mols Bjerge National Park also contains the largest round barrow in Denmark called Porskær Stenhus.
-There is almost something a little occult about it!

 At Mols Bjerge we stayed at Thorup Guesthouse in the small town Knebel just a few hundred meters from the park.

 Enjoying the view from the top of the three hills Trehøje

 If you get tired of walking up, you can also find a hole to wander down.
 This is the 50 meters deep Tinghulen